Chris Barnes (bowler): PBA and World Bowling Tours

 in the two-game final, 269–248 and 231–216.
 He would roll another 300 game in the semifinals of the 2015 DHC PBA Japan Invitational, which was broadcast live on Japanese television as well as on the PBA's Xtra Frame webcast service.
 Barnes won a 5 million Yen ($43,032 USD) bonus for the 300 game in that tournament, in addition to the 5 million Yen he also won for winning the tournament itself.

 On September 30, 2015, Barnes announced he would undergo surgery to repair a herniated disc in his back, forcing him to withdraw from the PBA Fall Classic in Las Vegas, NV, and putting his participation in the December 2015 PBA World Series of Bowling in doubt.
 The surgery is the same procedure that was done to Dallas Cowboys quarterback Tony Romo, and was performed by the same doctor.

 On November 20, 2018, Barnes was voted by his peers to receive the PBA Tony Reyes Community Service Award.
 Since 2005, Chris and wife Lynda have hosted an annual Barnes Thanksgiving Classic youth scholarship tournament in the Dallas area.

 PBA50 Tour

 Barnes joined the PBA50 Tour (for players 50 years and older) in 2020, but the season was cancelled due to the COVID-19 pandemic.
 In his fourth event of the 2021 season on June 30, Barnes won his first PBA50 Tour title at the PBA50 Cup major in Lubbock, Texas.

 Barnes captured three PBA50 titles in 2022, at the Granville Financial Open in Aberdeen, North Carolina, David Small's Championship Lanes Open in Anderson, Indiana, and David Small's JAX60 Open in Jackson, Michigan.

+On July 23, 2023, Barnes won his fifth PBA50 Tour title and second PBA50 major at the PBA50 World Championship, the crowning event of the inaugural PBA50 World Series of Bowling held in Jackson, Michigan.
+His sixth PBA50 Tour title was again earned in Jackson, MI at the 2024 PBA50 Ballard Championship.

+Barnes has won two titles in the 2025 PBA50 Tour season.
+He won the PBA50 South Shore Classic in (Hammond, Indiana) on July 26, and also won the PBA50 Holman Championship on July 17 at the PBA50 World Series of Bowling in Jackson, Michigan.